sumitkolhe/node-typescript-template/README.md

+# TypeScript + Express Template

-## This template contains boilerplate code for setting up a new project in TypeScript.
+This template contains boilerplate code for setting up a new project in TypeScript using Express.